Compressed 'CMB-lite' Likelihoods Using Automatic Differentiation: Background

+where $\Delta$ represents the difference between data and model and $\Xi$ an appropriate covariance matrix.
+This general form finds different applications in CMB analyses.
+The most straightforward one is to analyse our multi-frequency band powers with our data model assuming a cosmological model.
+For this, we set $\Delta_{b}(\psi,\theta) = C^{\mu\nu,\mathrm{data}}_b - C_b^{\mu\nu,\mathrm{model}}(C_b^{\mathrm{CMB}}(\psi),\theta)$ along with $\Xi_{bb'} = \Sigma_{bb'}$.
+We refer to this case as the \emph{multi-frequency likelihood}, $\mathcal{L}^{\mu\nu}$.
+Typically, one adds prior knowledge on $\psi$ and $\phi$ to the multi-frequency likelihood and explores the resulting posterior with an MCMC approach.
+This is a Bayesian analysis and yields marginalised constraints on cosmological and nuisance parameters alike.

-The CMB-lite framework seeks to determine the values of the CMB-only band powers and their covariance, marginalising over the nuisance parameters parameters.\footnote{Note that in the CMB-lite framework the term \emph{secondary parameters} is occasionally used to describe parameters that are marginalised over during the construction of the CMB-only band powers.
+In contrast, the CMB-lite framework first seeks to determine the common CMB signal in the multi-frequency band powers, i.e. $C_b^{\mathrm{CMB}}$, without assuming a cosmological model, marginalising over nuisance parameters in the process.\footnote{Note that in the CMB-lite framework the term \emph{secondary parameters} is occasionally used to describe parameters that are marginalised over during the construction of the CMB-only band powers.
 So while the label nuisance parameters refers to everything non-cosmological, secondary parameters are only the subset of nuisance parameters not wanted in the final lite likelihood.
-We assume these are equivalent for the sake of simplicity here, though as we will see in Section \ref{sec:app} it can be beneficial to retain some select nuisance parameters in the lite likelihood.} In order to do so one samples over $\phi$, comparing the model prediction to the measured data $C_b^{\mu\nu,\mathrm{data}}$, typically using a Gaussian likelihood

-where $\Sigma$ is the multi-frequency band power covariance matrix.
-We refer to this likelihood as the \emph{reconstruction likelihood} in this work and its exploration as the \emph{reconstruction process}.
+We assume these are equivalent for the sake of simplicity here, though as we will see in Section \ref{sec:app} it can be beneficial to retain some select nuisance parameters in the lite likelihood.} In order to do so one samples over $\phi$, treating the CMB band powers as parameters to be explored, and compares the model prediction to the measured data by setting $\Delta_{b}(\phi) = C^{\mu\nu,\mathrm{data}}_b - C_b^{\mu\nu,\mathrm{model}}(\phi)$ and $\Xi_{bb'} = \Sigma_{bb'}$ in Equation \ref{eq:like_gauss}.
+We refer to this likelihood as the \emph{reconstruction likelihood}, $\mathcal{L}^{\mathrm{recon}}$ and its exploration, where we may also consider any priors on $\phi$, as the \emph{reconstruction process}.
+The reconstruction process thus yields estimates of the CMB power in the band power bins, $C_b^{\mathrm{lite}}$, as well as their covariance $\Sigma_{bb'}^{\mathrm{lite}}$, which contains a suitable contribution for the nuisance parameters.
 In \citetalias{dunkley13}, the reconstruction likelihood is analysed with an MCMC approach by alternating Gibbs sampling steps for the CMB band powers and the nuisance parameters.
-The resulting posterior distribution yields the values of the CMB-only band powers and their covariance, which are then used to build the lite likelihood used to explore cosmological models.